Updated on November 2nd, 2023 by Bob Ciura

 This document becomes far more powerful when combined with a knowledge of how to manipulate data within Microsoft Excel.

-With that in mind, this article will provide a tutorial on how to implement two actionable investing screens to the Russell 2000 Stocks List.
+With that in mind, this article will provide a tutorial on how to implement two actionable investing screens from the Russell 2000 Stocks List.

 The first screen that we’ll implement is for stocks trading at price-to-earnings ratios below 15.
 These are small-cap stocks trading at attractive valuations and should avoid the valuation risk that accompanies investing in overpriced securities.